spencerjibz/spencerjibz/README.md

 - very sporty and I like athletics,football,UFC, gym and swimming.
 - I'm a  tech enthusiast, have alot of it and  love to learn new technologies.
-- Occassionally  play  games (VR  and pc).
+- Occassionally  play  games (VR  and PC).
 - Beer pong!
 You might lose against me. <br/>